martzz/getsubs/README.md

 # getsubs

-A helper script to find and download movie subtitles.
+A helper script (python 2.7) to find and download movie subtitles.

 ## Subtitle lookup